danielperna84/custom_homematic/README.md

 - logic value (Logikwert)
 - alert (Alarm)

-System variables can be marked as **internal** in the CCU.
-This marker is used to control the entity creation.
+System variables can be marked as **internal** in the RaspberryMatic UI.
+This cannot be done in die Original CCU UI.
+This **internal** marker is used to control the entity creation in HA.
 When using Homegear system variables are handled like **marked** as **internal**.

 ### This is how entities are created from system variables: